smatechnologies/ibm-i-agent-docs/docs/reference/lsam-programs-and-files.md

 #### Purposes and Uses

 This command will create an empty physical file in the DB2/400 database with a fixed record length of 80 bytes.
 Use this program to create a file, in order to test the IBM i LSAM utility CHKFIL (as documented in the **IBM i LSAM** documentation).
-Thus, it is possible to create an OpCon/xps job with a pre-run check for a file, and use this generic program to actually create that file either before or after the job that has the pre-run check.
+Thus, it is possible to create an OpCon job with a pre-run check for a file, and use this generic program to actually create that file either before or after the job that has the pre-run check.
 Note that an attempt to create the same file twice in the same library will cause this program to return a failure code.
 Some suggested libraries that could be used are QUSRTEMP, QUSRSYS or QGPL.
 This file can be removed with the following command:

 ```shell
 DLTF FILE(library_name/file_name)